porkserver/MusicBar/README.md

 ## Why FOSS

 You may have read I've stopped making paid packages and made all my previous work free.
-I did this for a couple reasons: a) I don't have as much time as I did to hack away, b) it was stressful to worry about pirates, c) I just want people to use my shit and ejoy it without worrying about finding cracked copies.
+I did this for a couple reasons: a) I don't have as much time as I did to hack away, b) it was stressful to worry about pirates, c) I just want people to use my shit and enjoy it without worrying about finding cracked copies.

 Jailbreaking is going through a tough spot and I think it's time to shed the bullshit.
 Let's have some fun shall we?